jondbennett/Daylapse/README.md

 2. Below the year directory make a directory named "Days".
 This is where you will place the individual day directories downloaded from the Pi.
 3. Make another below the year directory named "All_Frames."
 4. Copy the contents of the "Tools" directory into the year directory.
+5. Now run the "MakeTimelapse" script.
+It will run the other scripts.
   * Link_Frames will create hard links in the "All_Frames" directory.
   * timelapse-deflicker.pl will do the deflickering
   * renumberJPG will do the sequential renumbering needed for OpenShot to create the video.